BlinkDL/RWKV-LM/README.md

 You can run your model using https://pypi.org/project/rwkv/ (use "rwkv_vocab_v20230424" instead of "20B_tokenizer.json")

-**Using RWKV-6**: use /RWKV-v5/ and add --my_testing "x060" to demo-training-prepare.sh and demo-training-run.sh
+**Train RWKV-6**: use /RWKV-v5/ and add --my_testing "x060" to demo-training-prepare.sh and demo-training-run.sh

+**Simple inference for RWKV-5**: https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_v5_demo.py

+**Simple inference for RWKV-6**: https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_v6_demo.py

 ### HOW TO FINETUNE RWKV-5 MODELS ##